 And while those bonus categories change quarterly, they nearly always cover purchases that many cardholders make every day.

 There’s a tiny catch, though: Chase doesn’t usually reveal the card’s quarterly categories until a few weeks before the quarter begins, so you never know exactly what the future brings.

-You’ll need to activate each category in order to earn at the bonus rate, and the Q3 activation deadline is September 14.
+You’ll need to activate each category in order to earn at the bonus rate, and the Q4 activation deadline is December 14.

 Chase Freedom Reward Categories: What You Need to Know

-- Chase Freedom cardholders can earn 5% cash back on purchases at gas stations and on streaming services, including Netflix, Hulu, and more, throughout the third quarter of 2019
+- Chase Freedom cardholders can earn 5% cash back on purchases at department stores, plus any purchases made with PayPal and Chase Pay

 - Earning at the 5% bonus rate is capped at $1,500 in combined purchases per quarter